 At the center of the park is a large Banyan tree.

-Visitors can write their wishes on red ribbons (costs RM3) which you can hang (or thrown) onto the Banyan tree.
+Visitors can write their wishes on red ribbons (costs RM3) which you can hang (or throw) onto the branches of the tree.

 3. Snap Some Photos!

-Qing Xin Ling is very Instagram friendly.
-Hard not to be, with such an amazing backdrop!
-The props, lakeside chalets and art installations help make things more colorful and interesting.
+Qing Xin Ling is very photo friendly.
+Hard not to be, with such an amazing natural backdrop!
+The props, lakeside chalets and art installations make things more colorful and interesting.

 Read more: 25 Gorgeous Instagram Worthy Ipoh Spots